open5e/open5e/source/monsters/tome-of-beasts/G/al-aeshma-genie.rst

 120 feet of it.
 The dust devil lasts as long as the al-Aeshma maintains concentration (as if a spell).
-Any creature but the al-Aeshma that enters the dust devil must succeed on a DC 18 Strength saving throw or be restrained by it; any number of creatures may be restrained this way.
+Any creature but the al-Aeshma that enters the dust devil must succeed on a DC 18 Strength saving throw or be :ref:`srd:restrained` by it; any number of creatures may be restrained this way.
 At the start of a restrained creature’s turn, it takes 7 (2d6) slashing damage plus 7 (2d6) necrotic damage.
 The al-Aeshma can move the dust devil up